ChrisW-priv/PersonalVault/notes/Arguments for not commenting the code.md

 ---
-title: "Arguments for not commenting the code"
+categories:
+- zettelkasten
 date: 2025-02-14
-description: "This note discusses the rationale against using comments in code and emphasizes code clarity over commentary."
+description: This note discusses the rationale against using comments in code and emphasizes code clarity over commentary.
 tags: []
-categories:
-  - "zettelkasten"
+title: Arguments for not commenting the code
 ---

 Part of [Code quality](Code%20quality)